 Below, you will find details on the following election administration topics in Minnesota:

 Voter pre-registration is available in Minnesota beginning at age 16.
-An individual must be 18 years old on Election Day in order to vote.
-To register to vote in Minnesota, an individual must be a United States citizen who has resided in the state for the 20-day period preceding the election.[3][4]
+An individual must be 18 years old on Election Day to vote.
+To register to vote in Minnesota, an individual must be a United States citizen who has resided in the state for the 20 days preceding the election.
+The person cannot be currently incarcerated for a felony conviction or under a court order that revokes their right to vote[3][4]

 Automatic voter registration took effect on June 1, 2023, as a result of HF 3, which was signed into law by Governor Tim Walz (D) on May 5, 2023.